isomerpages/mlaw-corp/news/press-releases/_posts/2020-10-08-additional-temporary-relief-measures-for-property-sector-due-to-covid19.md

 <br><br>i.
 The land was purchased on or before 1 June 2020; and
 <br><br>ii.
 The original timeline for commencement of the residential development expired on or after 1 February 2020.<br>
 <br>
-* The conditions to be met to qualify for extension of the specified timeline for completion of residential development remain the same (as per the temporary relief measures announced on 6 May 2020), and are as follows:
+* The conditions to be met to qualify for extension of the specified timeline for completion of residential development remain the same (as per the temporary relief measures announced on 6 May 2020), and are as follows:<br>
 <br>i.
 The land was purchased on or before 1 June 2020; and
 <br><br>ii.
 The original timeline for completion of the residential development expired on or after 1 February 2020.<br>
 <br>